The reason white rice is better than brown for health and digestion as determined by analysis of the effects of these foods on the gut.

 Ok, I’ll spill the beans, rice.
 Here are my reasons …

-Truth is, neither my husband or myself have ever enjoyed brown rice (although we love the nutty flavor, easy digestibility and greater nutrition of wild rice).
+The truth is, neither my husband nor myself have ever enjoyed brown rice (although we love the nutty flavor and digestibility of wild rice).

 You are what you digest, after all – not necessarily what you eat!